Bank of Ireland current accounts for December 2023

 If you’re no longer a student, but have graduated within the last three years, you’re eligible for this account.
 This account comes with a range of fee-free transactions, a graduate overdraft, online banking and direct debits.

 This account is designed to teach children the importance of saving, and to introduce them to the value of money.
 If that sound’s good, then you may want to consider the Young saver current account.
 It can be opened online in minutes and savings will receive interest.

 This account is an upgraded version of the personal current account.
 You’re eligible to make this change when you turn 66.
 The main benefit of doing so is that this account helps you save on fees and charges; there are no quarterly transaction fees, for example.
 It also offers online and phone banking and access to a large branch network.

 Basic bank account

 Finally, Bank of Ireland offer a basic account, designed to simplify your everyday banking as much as possible.
-This comes with cashback rewards and 365 phone and online banking.
+This comes with 365 phone and online banking.

 The benefits of banking with Bank of Ireland

 - Perks.
 The biggest perk must surely be the cashback rewards offered by Bank of Ireland across several of their current accounts.
 There’s also an extensive network of branches and ATMs, so you’ll never be caught short.